 Scrambling up the sandy trail, I flashed back to the Superstition Mountains in Arizona, one of my first backpacking trips as an apprentice ‘rites of passage’ guide, where I followed my co-apprentice, an experienced wilderness man, off the trail, down a steep and rocky slope, and then up a challenging stream bed.
 A dozen times I was ready to turn back, to find an easier route, yet I struggled on.
 Grumbling.
 Ascending the backcountry canyon, we eventually found ourselves in an unimaginable oasis—a high ravine with clear pools, a primeval temple of great sycamore trees and jagged red cliffs, utterly pristine and magical.
 Had I chosen an easier way or stuck to the main path, I would never have encountered something so deeply alluring.

-Looking out over the rugged reaches of Big Sur as I paused to catch my breath, the day’s ascent seemed an apt metaphor for my journey the past years: struggling on towards an unknown destination, going much further than I had originally planned, but at a certain point knowing that I would push on to the end and see it through, no matter what.
+Looking out over the rugged reaches of Big Sur as I paused again to catch my breath, the day’s ascent seemed an apt metaphor for my journey the past years: struggling on towards an unknown destination, going much further than I had originally planned, but at a certain point knowing that I would push on to the end and see it through, no matter what.

 I gazed back over the canyon from which I had just climbed, toward the southerly coastal summits draped with trailing wisps of pale cloud, and west towards the blue sea ablaze with a great white ribbon of sunlight.
 All the landscape shimmered green from the recent rains, and everywhere I turned my eyes I felt the subtle sense of renewal, a welcome change after the long months of drought and thirst.